TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 \includelineno SparseMatrixExample_setRowCapacities.cpp

-The method \ref TNL::Matrices::SparseMatrix::setRowCapacities reads the required capacities of the matrix rows from a vector (or simmilar container - \ref TNL::Containers::Array, \ref TNL::Containers::ArrayView, \ref TNL::Containers::Vector and \ref TNL::Containers::VectorView) which has the same number of elements as the number of matrix rows and each element defines the capacity of the related row.
+The method \ref TNL::Matrices::SparseMatrix::setRowCapacities reads the required capacities of the matrix rows from a vector (or similar container - \ref TNL::Containers::Array, \ref TNL::Containers::ArrayView, \ref TNL::Containers::Vector and \ref TNL::Containers::VectorView) which has the same number of elements as the number of matrix rows and each element defines the capacity of the related row.
 The result looks as follows:

 \include SparseMatrixExample_setRowCapacities.out